aws-samples/amazon-neptune-samples/examples/gremlin/collaborative-filtering/README.md

 ```

 **Tip.**
-Upon executing each curl command.
-Amazon Neptune will return a loadId associated with each request.
+Upon executing each curl command, Neptune will return the loadId associated with each request.
 You can check the status of your load with the following command:
 ```
 curl http://your-neptune-endpoint:8182/loader?loadId=[loadId value]
 ```